 Instructors are required to teach the lesson plan as written including videos and discussion points to the best of their ability.
-Information may be added to the lesson plan to enhance the student's learning experience; however, the information should be appropriate in relation to the topic and in accordance with
+Information may be added to the lesson plan to enhance the student's learning experience; however, the information should be appropriate in relation to the topic and in accordance with agency policy.
+The Chief/Designee should approve of any changes to the lesson plan.
+The lesson plan should be retained on file with the agency.

-24. Is the instructor required to provide each student a copy of the student lesson plan/outline when teaching mandated in-service training?
+24. Is the instructor required to provide each student with a copy of the student lesson plan/outline when teaching mandated in-service training?